PiHosting-cloud/serverstellar-docs/docs/server-recovery/recover-your-server.md

 (in case you had one before our database corrupted)

 1. Open the browser you used to access our panel
-2. Open the browser history (ctr + h in most browsers)
+2. Open the browser history (ctrl + h in most browsers)
 3. Search for your old server's name
 4. Left click the result
 5. Click "copy address"